BaseMax/MandelbrotFractalGenerator/README.md

 - `+`: Zoom in
 - `-`: Zoom out
-- `r`: Reset the zoom level and color scheme
 - `s`: Save the current image to a file
 - `q`: Quit the program